 How to Apply

 The deadline for application to the MFA program is February 1st.
-We welcome interested students to either visit the department firsthand or to speak with the faculty about their interest in the program before applying.
-To request a visit to the department or for more information, please direct inquiries to Mathew McConnell at email@example.com.
+We welcome interested students to either visit the school firsthand or to speak with the faculty about their interest in the program before applying.
+To request a visit to the school or for more information, please direct inquiries to Mathew McConnell at firstname.lastname@example.org.